Troubleshooting Guide for SuiteCloud SDK

 The operation you are trying to perform is not allowed with the current environment variable configuration.

-Your current setup does not meet the conditions for any of the valid execution contexts.
+Your current setup doesn't match any valid execution context.

 For example, both SUITECLOUD_CI_PASSKEY and SUITECLOUD_FALLBACK_PASSKEY environment variables are set.

-Review the environment variable configuration for the execution context that you want to use and ensure that your environment is properly configured in the Execution Context for Secure Credentials Storage table.
+Check your environment variable setup for the execution context you want to use, and make sure it's set up right.
+For more information, see the Execution Context for Secure Credentials Storage table.

 In the current execution context, you can perform only machine-to-machine authentication or operations that do not require authentication.

-Only the SUITECLOUD_CI_PASSKEY environment variable is set, and you are trying to perform operations that require NetSuite authentication.
+Only the SUITECLOUD_CI_PASSKEY environment variable is set, and you're trying to do operations that require NetSuite authentication.

 If you want to use machine-to-machine authentication (CI/CD), set the SUITECLOUD_CI environment variable to 1.